We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Although research around CBD for acne is limited right now, available studies do suggest CBD is a promising treatment option for acne-prone skin.
+Although research around CBD for acne is limited right now, available studies do suggest CBD is possibly a promising management option for acne-prone skin.

 CBD has been shown to have anti-inflammatory effects on oil-producing glands.
 In addition, it may hinder oil production.

 The CBD products listed here may have some benefits for acne.
 They all have encouraging reviews and come from transparent companies with overall positive reputations.

 Be sure to look at ingredients carefully before buying, and always perform a patch test before applying any new-to-you product to larger areas of your skin.